-The US Food and Drug Administration is seeking to reduce “alarm fatigue’’ in hospitals by intensifying its pre-market review of medical devices that sound alarms and could contribute to the desensitization of nurses - a problem that the Globe reported last year was linked to hundreds of deaths.
+The Food and Drug Administration is taking steps to reduce “alarm fatigue’’ in hospitals by intensifying its pre-market review of medical devices that sound alarms and could contribute to the desensitization of nurses - a problem that The Boston Globe reported last year was linked to hundreds of deaths.

 The agency is providing additional training on alarm standards and alarm safety to its reviewers, who are responsible for scrutinizing 4,000 applications a year from manufacturers seeking permission to sell their medical devices, including heart and oxygen monitors.

 Alarms on such monitors and on medication pumps, ventilators, and beds already blare endlessly in hospitals, and one of the FDA’s top device officials indicated that he wants to keep new products that do not serve an important function from needlessly adding to the cacophony.

 Dr. William Maisel, deputy director and chief scientist at the Center for Devices and Radiological Health, said reviewers are poring over new applications “with increased awareness’’ about whether alarms provide information important to patient care and measure what a company claims they measure.
 “We certainly recognize our important role in addressing the alarm issue,’’ he said.

 The national organization that accredits hospitals is also tackling the problem.
 Starting in the next couple of weeks, it plans to survey hospitals and nursing homes nationwide to develop specific recommendations for reducing the number of hospital alarms sounding.

 Maisel, a cardiologist who previously worked at Beth Israel Deaconess Medical Center in Boston, said the FDA is particularly focused on “new alarms trying to measure new things,’’ such as alarms that monitor various physiological functions at once.